-Hyperlipidemia is the medical term for high cholesterol.
+Hyperlipidemia is the medical term for elevated lipids (cholesterol and triglycerides) in the blood.
 Cholesterol causes plaque formation in the arteries reducing blood flow and oxygen throughout the body.
-Plaque buildup and hardening of the arteries (atherosclerosis) can cause chest pain, heart attack, stroke, blood clots, and poor circulation.
+Plaque buildup and hardening of the arteries (atherosclerosis) can cause chest pain, heart attack, stroke, blood clots, and peripheral vascular disease.

 Nurses are important in the education process in managing hyperlipidemia.
 Nurses educate patients on their risk factors for hyperlipidemia and appropriate treatment.
 Nurses can help patients in creating and progressing toward their lifestyle goals to achieve positive outcomes.